💭 😴 Dreaming about Oregon Wine Getaways 💭 😴

 Chehalem Ridge B&B: Rooms at this bed and breakfast offer expansive views from 1000 feet above the valley and town of Newberg.
 The B&B uses solar power for much of its power usage and the property is run by a professionally trained chef/owner.
-This property is within the Chehalem Mountains AVA, which features nearly 70,000 acres; 2,600 acres of grapes, grown in over 170 vineyards; and more than 50 wineries.
-The Chehalem Mountains AVA is a sub-AVA of the Willamette Valley AVA.
+The Chehalem Mountains AVA features 2,600 acres of grapes, over 170 vineyards and more than 50 wineries.

 The Willows: This B&B offers two guest rooms rented to the same traveling party with one shared bath.
 Breakfast is delivered to breakfast room; children can be accommodated and recreational marijuana is allowed onsite.
 The property is located within The Chehalem Mountains AVA.

 Willamette Valley B&B: Opened in 2019 with jetted tubs in each bathroom; recreational marijuana is allowed onsite.
 This B&B is within The Chehalem Mountains AVA.